 Native American Heirlooms

 In the Southwest, for example, the selection of agricultural varieties was done by many Pueblo tribes who farmed the desert in innovative ways.
-Waffle gardens and the Three Sisters methods of Layout 1planting were both used.
+Waffle gardens and the Three Sisters methods of planting were both used.
 Corn, beans, squash, and sunflowers were the favored crops, but others were also grown.
 The seed strains chosen were selected over thousands of years to become the original diet of the tribes.

 After losing many indigenous heirloom seeds over the 20th century, Native Seed/Search, was formed.
 This nonprofit organization in Tucson, Arizona is dedicated to preserving desert vegetable varieties.
 Not only do they sell the seeds abroad, but they also make them available to local tribes for their farms and gardens.
 This keeps crops in perpetual cultivation and helps local tribespeople maintain healthy diets and combat diabetes.
 Groups like Native Seed/Search protect heirloom strains and their ancient genetics for the future.
 By purchasing and saving these, gardeners also help maintain them for future generations.